dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Adding Cmdlet Help With PlatyPS.md

 New-ExternalHelp -Path .\Help\ -OutputPath .\en-us
 ```

-With that final command our help is pacakged up and ready for deployment.
+With that final command, our help is packaged up and ready for deployment.
 If we look inside the XML, we can see our help documents and feel grateful we didn't have to write this part by hand.
-In a future post we'll see how we can include this step as part of Invoke-Build.
+In a future post, we'll see how we can include this step as part of Invoke-Build.
-That way when a user runs Get-Help Our-Command, it'll be the experience they expect.